 Check out more detailed information on all of these recommendations:

-If a self-drive isn’t on the cards for you, I’d recommend basing yourself in Dublin and exploring the country through a series of either day trips or multi-day trips.
+If a self-drive isn’t on the cards for you, I’d recommend basing yourself in Dublin and exploring the country through a series of day trips.
 Every destination on the list above is accessible via bus, train, or day tour from Dublin, so booking accomodation in the city and just returning every night or every second night is a great way to keep things simple and still see heaps of new places every day.
+A week is a great amount of time to see all of these places,.

 Ireland is a reasonably expensive country, particularly when it comes to food and accommodation, but it’s still possible to stick to a budget if you’re a savvy traveller.
 Here are some typical prices you can expect to pay for a variety of items: